 Soft white wheat is Idaho’s predominant class of wheat.
 It is preferred by, and shipped to, customers all over the world.
-In the last five years, dozens of wheat buyers from countries representing 35% of the world’s population have visited Idaho wheat farms and elevators to inspect our soft white wheat crop.
+In recent years, dozens of wheat buyers from countries representing 35 percent of the world’s population have visited Idaho wheat farms and elevators to inspect our soft white wheat crop.

-In addition to soft white wheat, we also grow hard white, hard red spring, hard red winter, and durum wheat — five classes in all.
-Most of our hard white, hard red spring, and durum wheats are grown under contract for domestic U.S. customers.
-In an average year, we ship our quality wheat to customers in 26 states.
-Even though these customers have closer wheat-growing areas, they continue to choose Idaho because of our quality, consistency, and ability to ship identity-preserved wheat.
+In addition to soft white wheat, Idaho growers produce grow hard white, hard red spring, hard red winter and durum wheat — five classes in all.
+Most of the hard white, hard red spring and durum wheat crops are grown under contract for U.S. customers.
+In an average year, Idaho growers ship quality wheat to customers in 26 states.
+Even though these customers have closer wheat-growing areas, they continue to choose Idaho because of the quality, consistency and ability to ship identity-preserved wheat.

 Hard White Wheat